Start Being Healthy

 Thursday 8 PM - 12 PM 12 PM - 8 PM Quinoa bowl with chickpeas Cottage cheese with pineapple Chicken stir fry with broccoli Green tea, water, nuts, celery sticks

-Friday 8 PM - 12 PM 12 PM - 8 PM Tuna salad with whole gran cracker Hummus with veges sticks Baked cod with sweet potato Green tea, water, almonds
+Friday 8 PM - 12 PM 12 PM - 8 PM Tuna salad with whole grain cracker Hummus with veges sticks Baked cod with sweet potato Green tea, water, almonds

 Saturday 8 PM - 12 PM 12 PM - 8 PM Lentil soup with whole grain bread Cheese and whole wheat crackers Beef stir-fry with peppers Water, herbal tea, fruit slices